miheretab/cakephp-aggregate-cache/README.md

 ## Usage

-The following was originally plagiarized from AggregateCache Behavior on the bakery.
-Modifications to the original text will be made as the plugin progresses

-by vincentm8	 on August 23, 2010

 AggregateCache behavior caches the result of aggregate calculations (min, max, avg, sum) in tables that are joined by a hasMany / belongsTo association.
 I usually think of aggregates as being easy to calculate when needed, though in situations where the aggregate value is needed more often than the underlying data changes it makes sense to cache the calculated value.
 Caching the result of the aggregate calculation also makes it easier to write queries that filter or sort on the aggregate value.
 This behavior makes caching the result of aggregate calculations easy.
 AggregateCache is based on the CounterCache behavior ([url]http://bakery.cakephp.org/articles/view/countercache-or-counter_cache-behavior[/url]).
 To introduce the AggregateCache behavior let's use a posts and comments example.
 The date of the most recent comment, and the maximum and average ratings from each comment will be cached to the Post model, which will make it easy to use this information for display or as filters in other queries.